Analyzing View (NASDAQ:VIEW) & Xinyi Glass (OTCMKTS:XYIGF)

 Analyst Ratings

-This is a summary of recent ratings for View and Xinyi Glass, as provided by MarketBeat.com.
+This is a breakdown of current ratings and recommmendations for View and Xinyi Glass, as reported by MarketBeat.

 |Sell Ratings